dvystrcil/neptune/README.md

 So you seem to be someone who likes to type a lot.
 Fair enough.

-Update your sources, because if they are original, its broken.
+Update your sources, because if they are original, it's broken.

 Open your `/etc/sources.list` in your favorite editor, and replace this line: